bitesite/figstrap/README.md

 ###### `fgs-al-h` (FigStrap Auto-layout Horizontal)

-If you want the items in your frame to be laid out vertically, also add `fgs-al-h` to your `div`.
+If you want the items in your frame to be laid out horizontally, also add `fgs-al-h` to your `div`.

 ###### `fgs-al-p-#` (FigStrap Auto-layout Padding)